SAP/odata-vocabularies/CONTRIBUTING.md

 Provide a usage example for proposed terms and term properties.

 The XML files are the source of truth, don't edit the Markdown or JSON files!
 Direct edits to the Markdown or JSON files will be lost after the next build.
-Follow the [Hints for Vocabulary Editors](#hints-for-vocabulary-editors) below.
+See [README - Download and Installation](README.md#download-and-installation).

 ### Contributor License Agreement